Cisco ISE Administrator Accounts: CLI and GUI Access

 In general, the command used to view log files is show logging <application | system>, depending on whether application-specific or system-wide logs are required.

-For completeness, below is an example of the log entry generated for a User-level account.
+For completeness, an example of the log entry generated for a User-level account is provided below.

 2025-11-09T19:19:15.602889+01:00 ISE-NODE-2 CARSSetup[4215]: ADEAUDIT 1018, type=USER, name=USER CONFIGURATION MODIFIED, username=adminCLI, cause=CLI User configuration has been modified, adminipaddress=10.0.0.1, interface=CLI, detail=Added user userTest2 with role: User state: Enabled successfully

-Once the account has been created, starting with ISE Release 3.3, any newly created user via CLI is required to change their password at first login.
+Starting with ISE Release 3.3, any user account created via the CLI is required to change its password at first login.
 The corresponding output is shown below.

 login as: userTest2